So you’ve just been notified that your neighbour is about to begin demolition works. You may have some concerns about how it’s going to affect you.

 We won’t work after 5pm (except under some very rare circumstances).

 Demolition work can result in some dust.
 Most of that dust arises from the machinery moving around a dusty site and not from breaking up the materials.
-We have also developed our own dust suppression system that sprays a water mist directly onto the excavator claw during the demolition.
+We have also developed our own custom-made dust suppression system that sprays a water mist directly onto the excavator claw during the demolition.
 This prevents dust from floating in the air.

 Asbestos removal requires specialist qualifications and skills.
 For this reason, all asbestos removal is handled by one of our preferred subcontractors.